 Through this work, we have identified a number of resources:

-Transform are a youth group in Central Bedfordshire who have created two resources, available to download below – one on transhealth and one on creating sports for all, which has lots of tips on inclusion and to support awareness.
-In 2017, two members from Transform were guest editors of our members' magazine Focus, sharing their top tips for supporting trans young people.
+Transform are a youth group in Central Bedfordshire who have created two resources, available from email@example.com – one on transhealth and one on creating sports for all, which has lots of tips on inclusion and to support awareness.

 In 2019, the CB Youth Voice group were featured in the State of Child Health &Us report, sharing their involvement in the Rainbow NHS Badge project.

 Juno Dawson’s This Book Is Gay, written by a young adult author and former PSHE teacher, is a book that aims to ‘smash the myths and prejudices surrounding sexual orientation and gender identity’.

 Stonewall's guide, Coming out as a young person gives lots of answers to questions young people often have when they are thinking about coming out, or are wondering if they are lesbian, gay or bisexual.